agda/agda/doc/user-manual/tools/command-line-options.rst

      Mixfix names without an associated fixity declaration.

+.. option:: UnknownJSPrimitive

+     A primitive compiled to ``Undefined`` by the JS backend because it is not in the list of known primitives.

 .. option:: UnknownNamesInFixityDecl

      Names not declared in the same scope as their syntax or fixity